Where to go in Australia's East Coast: Sydney, Brisbane & Cairns

 Australia's northeast is a tropical paradise.
 Chief among its unique natural attractions is its wildlife-filled ancient rainforests and the UNESCO-listed Great Barrier Reef.
 Here you'll find an otherworldly underwater realm of spectacular coral and colourful marine life.

 Fraser Island is the world’s largest sand island, located roughly 300 km north of Brisbane, off the coast from whale-watching hotspot Hervey Bay.

-Just north of Brisbane and you'll find the relaxing towns and coastline of the Sunshine Coast.
-From the surf beaches and esplanades of Caloundra, Alexandra Headland and Mooloolaba to the cosmopolitan café culture of Noosa, the region is arguably the most beautiful holiday area in Queensland.
+Just north of Brisbane and you'll find the Sunshine Coast.
+From the surf beaches and esplanades of Caloundra, Alexandra Headland and Mooloolaba to the cosmopolitan café culture of Noosa, the region is one of the most relaxing, and beautiful, in Southern Queensland.

 Brisbane is Australia’s new world city.
 The Queensland capital is a combination of old sandstone public buildings, modern skyscrapers, designer boutiques and relaxed outdoor cafes and pubs.